lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - First, verify that you have been using the firmware which matches your TFT
 - After that, try to upload the firmware, the config.ini and the TFT** folder again (like described above) using a **new** SD card - 8GB or smaller, FAT32 formatted

-Some uploads worked fine after executing a low level format of the SD card and not a quick format.
+**NOTE:** Some uploads worked fine after executing a low level format of the SD card and not a quick format.

 ### Hard Reset